 - Double boiler insert (or glass bowl or measuring cup)

 Once you have your equipment we can begin by infusing the oil we are using.

 When making any salve or balm the base of the recipe calls for an infused oil.
 Making an infused oil is very simple, all you use is an oil and herbal plant matter.
 In this recipe, it’s a chai spice mix.
 Everyone has different resources and time available at home, so I always like to give a few options for folks to choose what is more accessible.

 Option 1: In a jar add your dried chai mix and pour your choice of oil over the herbs.
 I used sesame oil for my base oil in this variation.
 I also love to use olive oil or avocado oil.
 Use whichever oil feels best for you.

 Let the infusion steep for 4-6 weeks in a dark, cool place.
-This option will provide you all the benefits of slowly extracting the chai mix into the oil, which will in turn nourish and warm your skin.
+This option will provide you with all the benefits of slowly extracting the chai mix into the oil, which will, in turn, nourish and warm your skin.

 (Recommended) Option 3: Use both the infused oil in option 1 and add essential oils mentioned in option 2, this is my preferred way.
 You receive the most benefits for your skin this way and it’s a therapeutic experience.
 When you add the essential oils you will get a deeper and more concentrated salve.
 You will also have more control over how strong you would like the scent of your oil.

 For this step, you will need to create a double boiler.
 If you don’t have one, you can do this by simply placing a glass pyrex bowl or measuring cup over a pot of simmering water.
 The water in the pot should only be about 1-2 inches high so there’s room to boil it.